Sunday, December 31, 2023

 The next few days remained rather quiet around Warrenhold.
 Which was a blessed change of pace.

 Everyone was waiting on word from Vantalay--word which arrived via the reapers every morning, afternoon, and night.
 Apparently, the battle for Ridgemark was going quite well, even if it was taking a while.
 No new casualties.
-The city limits had nearly been breached when the Rainlords joined the fight, but now they had been thoroughly secured, and combined forces of Abolish and the VMP were being continually pushed farther and farther back.
+The city limits had nearly been breached when the Rainlords joined the fight, but now they had been thoroughly secured, and the combined forces of Abolish and the VMP were being continually pushed farther and farther back.

 There was even talk of taking the fight beyond Ridgemark and going all the way over to Czacoa in order to try and catch the invading Vantalayan forces over there with their pants down.
 And maybe bring that entire warfront to a swift conclusion.